toreanjoel/validity_api/README.md

 ## Validity (deprecating)
-Open AI API - used in this case with a browser based extention that will make request with a Youtube URL video ID to check the validity of the video captions itself.
+Open AI - used in this case with a browser based extention that will make request with a Youtube URL video ID to check the validity of the video captions itself.

 ## Things to note:
 - There are no tests